netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ### Deploy microservices using Kubernetes service of type LoadBalancer solution

-1. Clone the GitHub repository to your Master node using the following command:
+1. Clone the GitHub repository to your master node using the following command:

         git clone https://github.com/citrix/example-cpx-vpx-for-kubernetes-2-tier-microservices.git

-2. Using the master nodes' CLI console, create namespaces using the following command:
+2. Using the CLI console of the master node, create namespaces using the following command:

         kubectl create -f namespace.yaml